Trucker indicted for kidnapping and child pornography crimes

 NASHVILLE, Tenn.
-(WKRN) – A grand jury indicted 63-year-old Roy Nellsch after being charged with kidnapping, possession of child pornography and several.
+(WKRN) — A grand jury indicted 63-year-old Roy Nellsch after being charged with kidnapping, possession of child pornography and several other charges.

 According to reports, Nellsch was transferred from the Montgomery County Jail to federal custody on Thursday and is due to make an initial appearance before a U.S. Magistrate Judge later in the afternoon.